 With Labor Day 2012 less than a week away, I’ve been thinking a lot about the various jobs and occupations many of my ancestors were engaged in from Emancipation to the 1940’s.
 According to the 1940 US census, my paternal step-great-grandfather, Morgan Terrell Aldridge, was a Boiler Washer for the Missouri-Kansas-Texas (M-K-T) Railroad Roundhouse in Parsons, KS.
 That makes him about the sixth or seventh male ancestor that I’ve identified (I’m sure there’s more) in my family tree that has connections to the railroad industry in this country!

-When I stop and think about the African American railroad experience in the US, the first, and only, name that comes to mind is, A. Phillip Randolph, the organizer and president of the Pullman Porters (the first predominantly Black labor union in America).
+When I stop and think about the African American railroad experience in the US, the first and only name that comes to mind is A. Phillip Randolph, the organizer, and president of the Pullman Porters (the first predominantly Black labor union in America).
 Beyond Mr. Randolph, what little I did know about our involvement in this industry came from seeing black train attendants and porters in old Hollywood films.
-But thankfully as I learn more about my ancestors’ involvement in the development and growth of this industry, those old Hollywood films don’t begin to tell the story about the kind of social, cultural, political, and economic impact this industry had on the lives of my ancestors and the African American community!
+But thankfully as I learn more about my ancestors’ involvement in the development and growth of this industry, those old Hollywood movies don’t begin to tell the story about the social, cultural, political, and economic impact this industry had on the lives of my ancestors and the African American community!

 So what was a typical day like for my great-grandfather at the

 M.K. & T. Railroad Shop in Parsons, KS?

 In the postcard photo above and below, you can see the interior view of the M.K. & T Roundhouse (or Railroad shop) in Parsons KS was massive — 860 feet long and 125 feet wide!